15 Best Things To Do When Visiting Guam

 10. Have Fun at the Pacific Island Club Waterpark

-Fun Fact: The Pacific Island Club Waterpark is one of the largest waterparks in Micronesia, offering more than just water slides—it also includes tennis courts, archery, and a kids’ club for non-water activities!
+Fun Fact: Beyond its water attractions, the Pacific Island Club Waterpark also offers tennis courts, archery, and even a kids’ club for non-water activities!

 11. Step Back in Time at Fort Nuestra Señora de la Soledad

-Fun Fact: Umatac Bay was one of the key stopovers for Spanish galleons traveling between the Philippines and Mexico during the 16th and 17th centuries!
+Fun Fact: Umatac Bay was a critical stop for Spanish galleons navigating between Mexico and the Philippines during the 16th and 17th centuries, emphasizing Guam’s significance in global trade history.

 12. Visit the Guam Museum

-Fun Fact: The Guam Museum is home to a unique collection of ancient Latte stones, massive stone pillars used by the Chamorro people to support their homes!
+Fun Fact: The museum showcases authentic Latte stones, ancient pillars once used by the Chamorro people to support their homes, symbolizing resilience and cultural identity.

 13. Hike the Pagat Cave Trail